-This course involves simulated work communication scenarios, many of which are samples taken from actual events.
+Course involves simulated work communication scenarios taken from actual events.
 Class activities provide students with opportunities to practice communication skills necessary for success in industry and will require students to analyze communication scenarios and choose appropriate methods and messages.
-Students will have an opportunity to learn about, and practice using, several communication tools which can improve the effectiveness of both their written and oral communication.
+Students will learn about, and practice using, several communication tools which can improve the effectiveness of both their written and oral communication.
 Class time will be divided between in-class simulation activities, analyzing and editing assignments, and interactive lectures.
-This course is structured in a seminar format to allow for considerable open class discussion.
-Success in this class requires perfect attendance and completion of ALL assignments.
+Success in this class requires perfect attendance and completion of ALL assignments with maximum effort.